PoPaT1618/Brahmand/README.md

 I have created this project using Visual studio 2019 with CondaEnvironment.
 For running the solution using Visual Studio, please set Brahmand.Simulator as start project.
-I have tried to follow SOILD principles but there could be places like error handling, where the code can be improved (as this is the first project that I have implemented in Python).
+I have tried to follow SOILD principles but there could be places where the code can be improved (as this is the first project that I have implemented in Python).